Giants vs. Yanks

-Giants vs. Yanks is the 12th Our Gang short subject comedy released.
+Giants vs. Yanks is the 12th Our Gang short subject comedy to be released.
 The Our Gang series (later known as "The Little Rascals") was created by Hal Roach in 1922, and continued production until 1944.

 Plot

 While the boys are playing their baseball game, a couple living nearby offer to take care of Jack's baby sister, Imogene.
 Eventually, the gang goes into their house, when they realize there's a litter of puppies in there.
 By this time, however, the doctor has realized that one of the servants has a contagious disease and decides to quarantine the place, giving the gang a chance to turn into a disaster area.